GreenMeteor/backup/docs/README.md

 # Backup Module for HumHub
 > [!WARNING]
-> 🚧 This module is under active development and should not be used in production till stated otherwise. 🚧
+> 🚧 This module is in beta and should not be used in full production till stated otherwise. 🚧

 The **Backup Module** by Green Meteor provides automated backup functionality for HumHub installations.
 It allows site administrators to generate full backups of critical platform components including the database, `/protected/modules`, `/uploads`, `/themes`, and `/protected/config`.